HMuraja/p5-book-review/README.md

         KEY: DISABLE_COLLECTSATIC   VALUE: 1
         KEY: SECRET_KEY             VALUE: django-insecure-...

-22. In *Deploy* tab of the app *Deployement* method was selected to be GitHUb.
+22. In *Deploy* tab of the app *Deployment* method was selected to be GitHUb.
 23. *App connected to GitHub* was selected to the the *p5-book-review*.
-24. On *Manual Deploy* Deploye Branch was clicked to deploye the API.
+24. On *Manual Deploy* Deploy Branch was clicked to deploy the API.
 25. As a prepartion for the frontend development DEBUG and CLIENT_ORIGIN variables were added to the env.py and the ALLOWED_HOST variable value was updated:

         import os